marcusva/docproc/doc/rulesengine.rst

    notation.

 op
-   The comparision operator to use.
-If not stated otherwise, the comparision will consider path being the left-hand and value the right-hand argument::
+   The comparison operator to use.
+If not stated otherwise, the comparison will consider path being the left-hand and value the right-hand argument::

         value-of-path <op> rule-value

 value
-    The value to compare the path's value against. **value** can be omitted, if the comparision operator is ``exists`` or ``not exists``.
+    The value to compare the path's value against. **value** can be omitted, if the comparison operator is ``exists`` or ``not exists``.
 If it is provided for those operators, it will be ignored.

 subrules